rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/cypress_intro.md

 First, hover your cursor over the first line of the test on the left side: `get h1`.
 You will see that the heading on the web page is highlighted by cypress.
 So that's the h1 we're looking at.
 This step went okay.

 Next, look at the output.
-The next step is in red, so it failed: `contains Sundial`.
-Again, there is a super helpful error message:
+The next step is in red, so this is the step of the test where it failed: `contains Sundial`.
+Again, there is a helpful error message:
 ```
 Timed out retrying after 4000ms: Expected to find content: 'Sundial' within the element: <h1> but never did.
 ```